gterzian/Python-Parallel-Collections/README.md

 Special thanks to https://github.com/kogecoo

-In version 1.2, the behavior of parallel ``filter`` method has been changed to same with CPython's built-in ``filter``.
+In version 1.2, the behavior of parallel ``filter`` method has been changed to match that of CPython's built-in ``filter``.
-The differences are as follows:
+The *pretty much backward compatible* changes are as follows:

 * It is now possible to use ``None`` as a predicate for ``filter``.
   * Previously, it would raise a ``TypeError``.